 Here’s our guide to getting more app downloads for under $1000 (or £650 for our UK readers!)

 You know how important it is to write a great description for your app in the App Store/Play Store.
 What you mightn’t have considered is whether non-English speaking users will be able to organically find and understand your app from the information you provide.
-Even if your app isn’t localized, it’s a good idea to ensure your description is – if nothing else, this will ensure you attract as many eyeballs as possible.
+Even if your app isn’t localised, it’s a good idea to ensure your description is – if nothing else, this will ensure you attract as many eyeballs as possible.
 Translation is probably more affordable than you think – you’re looking at around 25c (15p) per word, which means a healthy 250 word description would cost just $62.50 (£37.50.)
 Spanish, Chinese, Japanese, Italian and Korean are all big winners here.
-Think of all those people who can’t find your app right now, but could if you localized your description…
+Think of all those people who can’t find your app right now, but could if you localised your description…

-Similarly, you should ensure that the content displayed in your screenshots is localized.
+Similarly, you should ensure that the content displayed in your screenshots is localised.
 For example, if you use maps in screenshots, make sure you’re displaying a map of the relevant country.
 Your screenshots will probably have a placeholder account – ensure that you use the correct location-specific names.
 These small details will make all the difference!

 Cost: $62.50 (£37.50)

 2. Use dynamic photography of your app in action – not just screenshots